tathodtushar99/Bangalore-housing-price/README.md

 🖥️ **Local and Cloud Setup:**
 - Detailed guides for setting up Nginx locally on Windows and on AWS EC2 (Ubuntu)
-- Tips for web accessibility and security considerations
+- Web accessibility and security considerations

 🔄 **Conclusion and Development Tips:**
 - Encouragement to watch the entire tutorial series for end-to-end deployment insights.